Five Tricks To Training Your Dog

-In teaching our dogs good behavior, it can be hard to communicate what you’d like your dog to do in a way they understand.
-Here are some ways we've found to promote good dog behavior!
+In teaching your dog good behavior, it can be difficult to communicate what you would like them to do in a way that they understand.
+Here are some ways we've found to encourage good dog behavior!

-Squirrels in the park or music and other conversation in the house are going to distract your dog from the task at hand.
+Squirrels in the park, music, and other conversations around the house may distract your dog from the task at hand.
 Train your dog in a quiet area that they feel comfortable in.
 Make sure they’ve had food and water beforehand, and that you feel good too.

 At the end of the day, we all want a happy, well-behaved dog.
 If things get frustrating, don’t raise your voice or act angry- that can be taken as negative reinforcement from your dog and make them avoid the positive behavior you were trying to teach them in the first place.
 If things get frustrating, take a break, make sure your pup is relaxed and can focus, then start again.